SHAPE

 Medical education research grants

 To better serve our SHAPE members, we are moving to a rolling deadline process.
-There is no longer a fixed application submission date, you can apply for funding whenever you are ready with your project (until the Grant funds are exhausted).
+There is no longer a fixed application submission date, you can apply for funding whenever you are ready with your project (until grant funds are exhausted).

 To apply, you must be a SHAPE member and the maximum funding request is $4,000.
 Funds are available for internal candidates only.